arq5x/poretools/README.md

-        qualdist            Get the qual score composition of a set of FAST5 files winner              Get the longest read from a set of FAST5 files wiggle              Plot the observed signals for FAST5 reads.
+        qualdist            Get the qual score composition of a set of FAST5 files winner              Get the longest read from a set of FAST5 files wiggle              Plot the observed signals for FAST5 reads. times               Return the start times from a set of FAST5 files in tabular format

 Examples